umbraco/UmbracoDocs/14/umbraco-cms/fundamentals/backoffice/property-editors/built-in-umbraco-property-editors/block-editor/label-property-configuration.md

 ## Special variables

-Currently, in Umbraco 14.1, there is only support to render a block's content properties.
-For previous special variables, such as `$index`, `$contentTypeName`, `$settings`, etc. These will be expanded on in upcoming releases.
+Currently, Umbraco 14.1 only supports rendering a block's content properties.
+Special variables like `$index`, `$contentTypeName`, `$settings`, and so on will be expanded in upcoming releases.

 In the meantime, you can create your own custom UFM components.
 For more information, see the [Umbraco Flavored Markdown](../../../../../reference/umbraco-flavored-markdown.md) article.
 From there, you will be able to consume the `UMB_BLOCK_ENTRY_CONTEXT` to access the entire data of a block item.